Caring Companion Training

 Who Should Attend

-If you are interested in providing peer support in your community or within your bereavement program contact Patti Budnik at email@example.com for information on pricing and registration.
+The cost of this complete training is $200.
+If you are interested in providing peer support in your community or within your bereavement program, contact Patti Budnik at firstname.lastname@example.org with any questions.